Vitamin K2: Why is it a BIG DEAL for Keto Athletes?

 Vitamin K and Strong Bones

-You might think taking additional calcium supplement would be a good idea.
+You might think taking additional calcium supplements would be a good idea.
 Unfortunately, without enough vitamin K2, the calcium supplement may end up in the wrong place.

 Vitamin K2 promotes testosterone regulation because it optimizes your sex hormones.
-It increases testosterone men and normalizes testosterone in women.
-It improve exercise performance by enhancing your ability to utilize energy during training.
+It increases testosterone in men and normalizes testosterone in women.
+It improves exercise performance by enhancing your ability to utilize energy during training.